HariChaithanya/44643Sec03Team08Spring2024FinalProject/README.md

 ## Team Roles and Responsibilities

-## 1. Harichaithanya kotapati (iOS Developer): Implement UI/UX designs for the app.
+#### 1. Harichaithanya kotapati : Implement UI/UX designs for the app.

-## 2. Udaya Sri Naidu (iOS Developer) : Responsible for integrating external APIs into the iOS app
+#### 2. Udaya Sri Naidu : Responsible for integrating external APIs into the iOS app

-## 3. Varshitha Lavu : Responsible for ensuring the quality and reliability of the iOS app through testing.
+#### 3. Varshitha Lavu : Responsible for ensuring the quality and reliability of the iOS app through testing.

-## 4. Shaik Riyaz Husssian :  Coordinate with team members to ensure that project goals are met.
+#### 4. Shaik Riyaz Husssian :  Coordinate with team members to ensure that project goals are met.
 ****